-- a) sync and async shall not be set to true on the same signal. - b) A signal that does not specify sync or async is considered sync.
-A signal may not be both sync and async. - c) activelow and active high shall not be set to true on the same signal. - d) A signal that does specify active high or active low has no formal specified active state. - e) field_reset and cpuif_reset follow the rules of application as defined in 17.1. - f) cpuif_reset property can only be set true for one instantiated signal within a lexical scope. - g) field reset property can only be set to true for one instantiated signal within a lexical scope. - h) If signalwidth is specified in a signal component definition, the width specified by an instantiation 50 shall match.
+- a) sync and async shall not be set to true on the same signal. - b) A signal that does not specify sync or async is considered sync. - c) activelow and activehigh shall not be set to true on the same signal. - d) A signal that does specify active high or active low has no formal specified active state. - e) field_reset and cpuif_reset follow the rules of application as defined in 17.1. - f) cpuif_reset property can only be set true for one instantiated signal within a lexical scope. - g) field_reset property can only be set to true for one instantiated signal within a lexical scope.